simonspa/corryvreckan/src/modules/AlignmentTrackChi2/README.md

 ### Parameters
 * `number_of_tracks`: Number of tracks used in the alignment method chosen.
 Default value is `20000`.
 * `iterations`: Number of times the chosen alignment method is to be iterated.
 Default value is `3`.
-* `alignPosition`: Boolean to select whether to align the X and Y displacements of the detector or not.
+* `align_position`: Boolean to select whether to align the X and Y displacements of the detector or not.
 Note that the Z displacement is never aligned.
 The default value is `true`.
-* `alignOrientation`: Boolean to select whether to align the three rotations of the detector under consideration or not.
+* `align_orientation`: Boolean to select whether to align the three rotations of the detector under consideration or not.
 The default value is `true`.
 * `prune_tracks`: Boolean to set if tracks with a number of associated clusters > `max_associated_clusters` or with a track chi^2 > `max_track_chi2ndof` should be excluded from use in the alignment.
-This parameter was designed for `alignmentMethod=1`.
 The number of discarded tracks is outputted on terminal.
-Default is `False`.
+Default is `false`.
-* `max_associated_clusters`: Maximum number of associated clusters per track allowed when `prune_tracks=True` for the track to be used in the alignment.
+* `max_associated_clusters`: Maximum number of associated clusters per track allowed when `prune_tracks = true` for the track to be used in the alignment.
 Default value is `1`.
-* `max_track_chi2ndof`: Maximum track chi^2 value allowed when `prune_tracks=True` for the track to be used in the alignment.
+* `max_track_chi2ndof`: Maximum track chi^2 value allowed when `prune_tracks = true` for the track to be used in the alignment.
 Default value is `10.0`.

 ### Plots produced
 For each detector the following plots are produced: